w3c/webappsec/specs/subresourceintegrity/spec.markdown

     is one of `indeterminate`, `pending`, `corrupt`, and `intact`.
 Unless stated otherwise, it is `indeterminate`.

-3. A "HTTP `CH-Integrity` header" section should be added to section 3, containing the contents of [section 5.1][5.1] of this specification.

-4. Add the following steps to both the "basic fetch" and "CORS fetch with preflight" algorithms:
+3. Add the following steps to both the "basic fetch" and "CORS fetch with preflight" algorithms:

     1. If <var>request</var>'s integrity metadata is the empty string, set
         <var>response</var>'s integrity state to `indeterminate`.
 Otherwise:

         1. Set <var>response</var>'s integrity state to `pending`.
-        2. Include a `CH-Integity` header whose value is "1".
+        2. Include a `Cache-Control` header whose value is "no-transform".

-5. Before firing the [process request end-of-file][] event for any
+4. Before firing the [process request end-of-file][] event for any
     <var>request</var>:

     1. If the <var>request</var>'s integrity metadata is the empty string, set